Relation between state-distinction power and disturbance in quantum measurements: Preorders of the observables and channels

 An observable $\obA$ is called informationally complete if $\tr{\rho_1 \obA(x)} = \tr{\rho_2 \obA(x)}$ for all $x$ implies $\rho_1 = \rho_2$.
-Thus by definition it is obvious that each informationally complete observable is a maximal element.
-In fact, the linear span of informationally complete observables coincides with $\Bnd{\Hil}$ \cite{Heinosaari2011mathematical}. \begin{example} On the qubit system, a symmetric informationally complete (SIC) POVM\cite{Renes2004} $\obA_{\mathrm{SIC}}$ is given by
+Thus by definition it is obvious that each informationally complete observable is a maximal element with respect to the preorder of the state distinction power.
+In fact, the linear span of an informationally complete observable coincides with $\Bnd{\Hil}$~\cite{Heinosaari2011mathematical}. \begin{example} On the qubit system ($\Hil= \mathbb{C}^2$), a symmetric informationally complete (SIC) POVM\cite{Renes2004} $\obA_{\mathrm{SIC}}$ is given by

-It is easy to check that their linear span coincides with $\Bnd{\Hil}$. \end{example} \begin{example} A SIC-POVM on a qutrit system is given by
+It is easy to verify that their linear span coincides with $\Bnd{\Hil}$. \end{example} \begin{example} A SIC-POVM on the qutrit system ($\Hil = \mathbb{C}^3$) is given by